chinamike65/hugo-tuolesi/content/book4/book4en.md

 So is consciousness not me?
 Everyone suspects that consciousness should be me.

-There are four major schools of Buddhism: Youbu School, Jingbu School, Wei, Consciousness School, and the Madhyamika School.
+There are four major schools of Buddhism: Sarvāstivāda, Sūtravādin, Yogācāra, and the Madhyamaka School.

-The Sutra School believes that consciousness is me, and the Madhyamika school will immediately say, if consciousness is me, then people have the consciousness of the past, the life, the consciousness of this life, and the consciousness of the next life.
+The Sūtravādin School believes that consciousness is me, and the Madhyamika school will immediately say, if consciousness is me, then people have the consciousness of the past, the life, the consciousness of this life, and the consciousness of the next life.
 Which one is me?
 If all three are, I become three, which is impossible;

 If it is said that three consciousnesses become one, yes, it is unreasonable.